Japan says Olympics must not burden regional medical systems

 Japan has inoculated only 1.8% of its population, too little to blunt a fourth wave of cases driven by more infectious strains of the virus.

-Seeking to slow the spread, Tokyo and Osaka remain under a state of emergency, set to last until May 11.
+Seeking to slow the spread, Tokyo and Osaka remain under a state of emergency along with Kyoto and Hyogo prefectures, set to last until May 11.
 New cases in Tokyo rose to 1,027 on Thursday, the highest since Jan.
 28 during the previous emergency declaration.

 In a time of both misinformation and too much information, quality journalism is more crucial than ever.